telatin/blank-gh-site/_projects/ioheat.md

 ---
-title: IoHeat: a DIY lab device
+title: IoHeat, a remotely controlled lab device
 ---

 ## What is IoHeat